rbuchberger/jekyll_picture_tag/readme.md

 By specifying a source path that is not compiled by Jekyll (e.g., `source_path: assets/images/_fullsize` and `output_path: assets/images/generated`) you can prevent your full size base images from being copied to the compiled site.

-You should only store generated images in the `output_path` directory because, unlike the other files in your compiled site, the `output_path` is never deleted by Jekyll.
+You should only store generated images in the `output_path` directory because, unlike the other files in your compiled site, the `output_path` isn't deleted every time the site is compiled.
 Before you commit a version of your site you may want to manually clean the directory and re-generate.

+**The `output_path` must be in a directory that contains other Jekyll assets.** In the above example. if `assets` or `assets/images` is empty, `assets/images/generated` will be erased.
+This is a [known bug](https://github.com/mojombo/jekyll/issues/1297) in Jekyll, and is being adressed.

 You should always use a build process to optimize your site assets, including images.
 If you're a cool kid you should take a look at [Yeoman](http://yeoman.io/) and [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb).